Support Us Button Widget

 A queen has many subjects, but let’s not forget she also has quite a few sisters.
-A fascinating nugget of Charlotte history is our city’s ties to the international community — with “sister cities” stretching seven countries across four continents.
+A fascinating nugget of Charlotte history is the city’s ties to the international community — with “sister cities” stretching seven countries across four continents.

 What are “sister cities?”